 The Auto DJ can be configured to run 24/7.
 It can be configured to play station ID’s, jingles, and commercials at scheduled intervals.

-The Auto DJ is a “peace-of-mind” system that ensures your Internet radio station is always on-air in the event you are “Live DJing” from home or office studio and your Internet connection is interrupted and severed for one of many reasons.
+The Auto DJ is a “peace-of-mind” system that ensures your Internet radio station is always on-air in the event you are “Live DJing” from home or office studio which you can setup with glass partitioning and if your Internet connection is interrupted and severed for one of many reasons.

 The Auto DJ detects that your stream has been interrupted and it automatically takes over without any gaps or dead air.